CsabaConsulting/ThruThinkCohereWeaviateChat/README.md

 Kindly look at the development and experimentation IPython notebooks and scripts in the https://github.com/CsabaConsulting/Cohere repository.
 These were used to establish the Weaviate schema for ingestion / indexing / retrieval, and also testing retrieval and building up the parts for the RAG Fusion.

 ## Future plans:
-1. Decrease runtime by running the variation document retrievals in parallel, this is a Streamlit specific tech challenge with asyncio / await.
+1. Decrease runtime by running the variation document retrievals in parallel, this is a [Streamlit](https://streamlit.io/) specific tech challenge with asyncio / await.
-2. Decrease runtime by running the final two co.chat RAG calls in parallel, this is a Streamlit specific tech challenge with asyncio / await.
+2. Decrease runtime by running the final two co.chat RAG calls in parallel, this is a [Streamlit](https://streamlit.io/) specific tech challenge with asyncio / await.
-3. Make the citation linking nicer.
+3. Make the citation linking nicer and other UI enhancements.
 4. Measure how much the RAG Fusion (if at all) improves answer quality.
 Measure the trade-off factoring in extra latency and potential token usage increase which also means cost increase.
 5. Integrate the agent into ThruThink which uses ASP.NET MVC / C# / Azure technology stack, but not open source.
 In that final deployment I'll be able to open up referred help topics using the meta-data I get back as part of the query results document metadata.